AmalH/Paralloid/README.md

 Two high level modules exist

-paralloid - which is the library which everything extends from. paralloidviews - which extends the library with a couple of pre-extended ScrollableViews. paralloidexamples - which is of course the examples App.
+library - which is the library which everything extends from. sample - contains a usage example of the paralloid library.
-Generally use paralloidviews as it contains everything you need to get going.

 ## Getting Started